jsartisan/frontend-challenges/challenges/217-validate-parentheses/README.md

-You are given a string `s` consisting of the following characters: '(', ')', '{', '}', '[' and ']'.
+Write a function that takes a string `s` containing bracket characters: '(', ')', '{', '}', '[', ']'.

-The input string `s` is valid if and only if:
+Determine if the string is valid by checking these rules:
-1. Every open bracket is closed by the same type of close bracket.
+1. Each opening bracket must have a matching closing bracket of the same type
-2. Open brackets are closed in the correct order.
+2. Brackets must be closed in the proper nested order
-3. Every close bracket has a corresponding open bracket of the same type.
+3. A closing bracket can only close a matching opening bracket

-Return `true` if s is a valid string, and `false` otherwise.
+The function should return `true` for valid bracket strings, and `false` for invalid ones.

 **Constraints:**
 - 1 ≤ s.length ≤ 1000